Predicting Localized Primordial Star Formation with Deep Convolutional Neural Networks: Conclusions

-This rate makes this method feasible to use inline with an \enzo~ simulation using inline python with {\tt YT}, particularly since the tests run here do not include optimization of any kind.
-We could expect further speedup by incorporating the method into \enzo's source C/C++ code and/or optimizing \sss~using MPI-parallelism on CPU architecture (e.g., \citealt{mathuriya2018}).
-Future work will focus on evolving \piii remnants in regions identified using this method, and incorporating the framework into an \enzo~ simulation, along with further training of the models presented here.
+This rate makes this method feasible to use inline with an \enzo simulation using inline python with {\tt YT}, particularly since the tests run here do not include optimization of any kind.
+We could expect further speedup by incorporating the method into \enzo's source C/C++ code and/or optimizing \sss using MPI-parallelism on CPU architecture (e.g., \citealt{mathuriya2018}).
+Future work will focus on evolving \piii stellar remnants in regions identified using this method, and incorporating the framework into an \enzo simulation, along with further development and training of the \sss module.

 This research was supported by National Science Foundation grant CDS\&E grant AST-1615848 to M.L.N.
 The simulations were performed using \enzo ~on the Frontera supercomputer operated by the Texas Advanced Computing Center (TACC) with LRAC allocation AST-20007.
 Data analysis and model development, training, and testing were performed on the Comet supercomputer operated for XSEDE by the San Diego Supercomputer Center under XRAC allocation TG-AST200019.